Primo (Library Catalog). Log in for book renewals, book pick-up requests, and I-Share requests

 Current students, faculty, and staff who haven’t registered for electronic resource access through CTU’s single sign-on service should contact firstname.lastname@example.org.
 For technical assistance using these resources, complete the Electronic Resources Help Form or contact Deb Winarski.

-Primo VE also includes the catalot of 80 academic libraries in Illinois.
-Select All I-Share Libraries when you perform your search to see your borrowing options beyond CTU.
+Primo VE is also the catalog of more than 80 other academic libraries in Illinois which will send books to CTU for you at no cost (and more quickly than for loan requests made to libraries outside the system).
+Select All I-Share Libraries when you perform your search to see your borrowing options for these other libraries.

-This catalog provides another way to search the CTU library catalog, and includes some access to articles.
-The WorldCat catalog contains the holdings of over 70,000 libraries, including libraries across Illinois.
+WorldCat contains the holdings of over 70,000 libraries, including libraries across Illinois.
 If you do not live in Illinois, you can use Worldcat.org to see which libraries closest to you have the item you are looking for.

 New Theology Review was published in print from 1988 to 2011.
 Those volumes are available in the Library.
 Volumes from 2012-2018 were published electronically and are available upon request.
 Please e-mail your request (with full citation when possible) to Deb Winarski.

 Additionally, the Atla Religion Datbase with AtlaSerials PLUS includes full text coverage of issues from 1997 to 2018 (login required.
 Browse issues here).

 The Archival collections contain official records of Catholic Theological Union and its administrative offices, records of the academic departments and faculty committees, institutional publications, as well as personal papers and memorabilia pertaining to CTU and its programs and people.
 Other noteworthy collections are included in the CTU Archives when they support and relate to the mission and goals of Catholic Theological Union.

 The Archives are open by appointment; the following tools are available to help patrons to search the basic descriptions of archival collections to determine which boxes of materials they would like to view on their visit.